 What Happens If A Dart Bounces Off?

-There are many things you can do to ensure that your darts stick more often.
+You can do many things to ensure that your darts stick more often.
 On occasion, however, they are going to bounce out.
 What happens if a dart does bounce off the board?

-A dart will not count for any points if it is not touching the board.
+A dart will not count for points if it does not touch the board.
 If a dart bounces out and lands on the floor or any other surface, it does not count toward the score.
 A dart that bounces out cannot be re-thrown.

 Typically, a bounce-out occurs when the dart hits the wire or a staple.
 Once it leaves the board and hits the floor, it is not counted.
 Something similar happens if a dart falls out of the board after another dart is thrown.

-At the end of the throw, after all three darts have been tossed, any darts that are not touching the board are disqualified.
+At the end of the throw, after all three darts have been tossed, any darts not touching the board are disqualified.

 Bounce-outs do happen.
-They are frustrating because you can’t count them on the score but they are also frustrating because it can damage your darts.
-Make sure you protect your darts after bouncing out by getting a pad for the floor.
+They are frustrating because you can’t count them on the score, but they are also frustrating because the impact can damage your darts.
+Make sure you protect your darts against bouncing out by getting a pad for the floor.

-The most common reason why a bounce-out takes place is that the dart hits a wire.
+The most common reason a bounce-out occurs is that the dart hits a wire.
 You can reduce this possibility by using a high-quality bristle board with thin wires and no staples.
-You can also sharpen your darts but leave them slightly rounded so they roll off of the wire if they do hit it.
+You can also sharpen your darts but leave them slightly rounded so they roll off the wire if they hit it.